dhthwy/r/README.md

 It's easy to be happy when you show you value them.

-Others aren't going to be happy when you've been a jerk to them.
+It's difficult to be happy when you consistently feel devalued.

+But as has been communicated lots of times.
+'They're more important.'
+'Their feelings matter.'
+'Their feelings take priority.'

+So we all know you don't even care anyway, in spite of your bullshit.

 It's settled.
 "